nusmodifications/nusmods/api/README.md

 principle of least astonishment.

-To be respectful to NUS servers, and reduce waiting while developing, the crawlers use simple local filesystem caching and HTTP `if-modified-since` headers.
+To be respectful to NUS servers, and reduce waiting while developing, the crawlers use simple local file system caching and HTTP `if-modified-since` headers.
 They are modular, being written as separate gulp tasks, so if only a subset of information is required, it can be specified down to individual semesters.